53v3n3d4/Zukan-Icon-Theme/docs/plugin.md

 ### Create Custom Icon

 It can insert a custom icon or a file extension that do not exist.
-The PNGs files will have to be inserted manually in Zuka 'icons' folder.
+The PNGs files will have to be inserted manually in Zukan 'icons' folder.

 PNGs icon file name should follow ST policy: